Householder orthogonalization with a non-standard inner product

 We first generate a reasonably well-conditioned Hermitian positive definite matrix \(B\in\mathbb C^{2000\times2000}\) with \(\kappa_2(B)=10^5\), and test it with a few different \(X\)'s in \(\mathbb C^{2000\times100}\) by varying \(\kappa_2(X)\in[10^0,10^{16}]\).
 The code snippet for generating random test matrices with prescribed condition numbers is shown in Figure~\ref{fig:code}.

 Figures~\ref{fig:err}(a) and~\ref{fig:err}(b) show the losses of orthogonality and the relative residuals, respectively.
-Without reorthogonalization, neither CGS nor MGS retains numerical orthogonality as \(\kappa_2(X)\) grows. \footnote{Classical and modified Gram--Schmidt processes are denoted by CGS and MGS, respectively.
-CGS2 and MGS2 represent their variants with reorthogonalization.} CGS2, MGS2, and both variants of Householder orthogonalization are numerically stable, regardless of the magnitude of \(\kappa_2(X)\).
+Without reorthogonalization, neither CGS nor MGS retains numerical orthogonality as \(\kappa_2(X)\) grows. \footnote{CGS2 and MGS2, respectively, represent variants of CGS and MGS with reorthogonalization.} CGS2, MGS2, and both variants of Householder orthogonalization are numerically stable, regardless of the magnitude of \(\kappa_2(X)\).
 The accuracy of Householder orthogonalization is satisfactory, though being slightly lower compared to that of CGS2 and MGS2.

-We then repeat the same test on another randomly generated ill-conditioned matrix \(B\) with \(\kappa_2(B)=10^{15}\).
+We then repeat the same set of tests on another randomly generated ill-conditioned matrix \(B\) with \(\kappa_2(B)=10^{15}\).
 The test results are shown in Figures~\ref{fig:err}(c) and~\ref{fig:err}(d).
 All algorithms behave similarly compared to the previous test.
 The numerical stability of Householder orthogonalization is again satisfactory, and is independent of the conditioning of \(X\).